asappresearch/slue-toolkit/_sources/interspeech2023_challenge.md

-# SLUE 2023 Challange Rule
+# SLUE 2023 Challenge Rule

 ## NER Task definition
 Named entity recognition involves detecting the named entities and their tags (types) in a given sentence.
 Named entities are phrases, often (but not always) consisting of proper nouns, that refer to distinct entities such as a person, location, organization, numerical value, etc.